 If we follow this simple principle of honesty, then humility is not an additional requirement.
 Pride is not deserved respect.
 It is a dishonest demand for respect.
 Dishonesty worsens the problem because if genuine problems are covered up, they are never fixed, what is covered up keeps simmering under the hood and gets worse, until one day the diseased part has to be removed to make a show of purity.
 Those who are acting after the cover-up has been exposed are similarly infected and were involved in covering up problems in the past.

 The show of purity doesn’t beget confidence.
 It rather makes everyone doubt the show of purity: If these things have been covered up for so long, and they are being exposed after a long cover-up, then what else has been covered up that we will discover much later after it has become much worse?

-Honesty is the best policy.
-It is the last leg of dharma.
+Honesty is the last leg of dharma.
 We cannot get sanātana-dharma without this last leg of dharma.
 If we remain dishonest, we will stop our progress, and be the cause of sowing distrust in everyone’s heart, which will then become the cause of ending the progress of other people.
 When the Paramātma hasn’t abandoned us despite our flaws, the same Paramātma is there in everyone’s heart to make them understand that covering up flaws is worse than talking honestly about them, accepting that perfection is a never-ending journey, and the goal is continuous progress rather than perfection.